DAS-coin/Nanode21/README.md

 ## Installation

-To use nanode21, you will need to setup a RaiBlocks node and a webserver on the same machine.
-Instructions for setting up in a simple way a node can be found [here](http://nanode21.cloud/setupnode.htm) This How-to includes a [script](https://gist.github.com/stefonarch/61d21152a0b71341e4c4a1b5a0df7795) which will configure RPC settings and install some basic comands to control the node.
+Instructions for setting up in a very simple way a node can be found [here](http://nanode21.cloud/setupnode.htm) This How-to includes a [script](https://gist.github.com/stefonarch/61d21152a0b71341e4c4a1b5a0df7795)  will configure RPC settings and install some basic comands to control the node.

-You will need to install and configure nginx and phpfm to run this stuff.
+You will need to install,configure and have running nginx (or apache) and phpfm to run this stuff.

 * Create a directory in your webserver directory, e.g. `/var/www/html/stats`.
 * Run `git clone https://github.com/https://github.com/stefonarch/Nanode21 /var/www/html/stats`